saadusufzai/saadusufzai/README.md

 🙂 &nbsp; I'm a Full Stack JavaScript Developer

-🌱 &nbsp; I’m currently working as a Freelance Developer
+🌱 &nbsp; I’m currently working as a Software Engineer in [Zoneomics](https://zoneomics.com/)

 🔎 &nbsp; I’m looking for some good projects great clients